 What the treatment options for carpal tunnel?

-In addition to providing carpal tunnel therapy in Miami, we also provide hand therapy for other hand related conditions, physical therapy, and massage therapy.
+In addition to providing carpal tunnel therapy, we also provide hand therapy for other hand related conditions, physical therapy, and occupational therapy.
 Our Miami clinic offers an open and friendly environment where you will feel comfortable being treated by an OT/CHT in a one-on-one setting.